 One complaint that I always have with fondant is that it basically tastes like soft plastic.
 It’s pretty and all, but it truly lacks in the deliciousness department.
-Well, my daughter solved this problem by finding a fondant hack, let’s call it a hybrid of homemade and ready-made fondant, on Liz Marek’s SugarGeekShow.com.
+Well, my daughter solved this problem by finding a fondant hack (let’s call it a hybrid of homemade and ready-made fondant) on Liz Marek’s SugarGeekShow.com for LMF Fondant (LMF = Liz Marek’s Fondant).
 And boy was it an improvement…this marshmallow fondant was smooth and pliable (even more than the Wilton fondant out of the box), was easier to roll out, and most importantly, it tasted great.
 The recipe also had another plus…because you’re mixing the boxed fondant with marshmallows, it stretched the amount of fondant coverage by 300%, and that really brought down the overall cost.
 Win!

-I’ll encourage those interested in the how’s and why’s of this marshmallow fondant to head over to the website…Liz has a complete and detailed explanations there.
+I’ll encourage those interested in the how’s and why’s of this marshmallow fondant to head over to Liz’s website where there’s a complete and detailed explanations.
 (Side Note: Longtime readers know of my aversion to processed foods, and vegetable shortening definitely falls into that category.
 However, I relaxed my rules in this case…I really wanted this DIY wedding cake to taste great!)